 Graduate Entry: A 2:2 or above in a related area will also be considered.

 The Admissions team will use the entrance criteria, as well as your personal statement, reference and work experience information, to shortlist candidates for interview.
-All interviews will take place after the UCAS equal consideration deadline on 15 January.

 Successful applicants will be invited to an interview which will comprise multiple mini interviews (MMIs).
 You will be assessed on your motivation and understanding of the role of a physiotherapist.
 You will also complete a series of case scenarios and tasks while being assessed on your performance by different assessors, who may include members of the health teaching team, patients, practice educators and experienced clinicians.
 This will give a fair insight into your abilities, giving you the opportunity to demonstrate more than just your academic ability.
 Further details of the process will be sent to you if you are shortlisted.